 7.8 Does your library have fiscal accumulations (reserve funds, outstanding fund balances, etc.)?

-If the library has fiscal accumulations (reserve funds, outstanding fund balances, etc.), select yes;
+If the library has fiscal accumulations (reserve funds, outstanding fund balances, etc.), select yes; otherwise select no.

 7.9 IF YES, then provide a statement that details the dollar amount(s) and the reason(s) for the fiscal accumulations.